amr-elzahar/dns-apache/README.md

 9. Use the bind-chroot service instead of the normal service for better security.

-10. o activate the bind-chroot service, set it up using the named-chroot-setup.service.
+10. To activate the `named-chroot` service, set it up using the `named-chroot-setup` service.
 This service will run a script located at `/usr/libexec/setup-named-chroot.sh` and mask the normal service `named`.

 11. In the `/etc/named.conf` file, write the options block: